Conversations with people who share our passion

 People Nerd John Dominski has spent countless hours studying gorillas.
 We chat about how the experience taught him to be a better observer, and how his learnings can be applied to human research.

 2017 was all about breaking down silos and walking in someone else’s shoes.
 So, what can it tell us about what to expect in the coming year?
 Here, four trends we’ll be watching unfold in user research in 2018.

 For the second discussion in our series about “Research Roadblocks,” dscout sat down with a group of People Nerds to ask: What can researchers do to ensure our insights actually have influence?

 David O’Donnell and his team at Salesforce Ignite were only a week into product development on a new disaster relief tool when Hurricane Harvey hit.
-In this report, O’Donnell describes the team’s quick action and approach to capturing first hand accounts of people’s disaster experiences, and the invaluable insights uncovered.
+Here’s how they captured first hand accounts of people’s disaster experiences, and the invaluable insights uncovered.

-Researcher Karen Eisenhauer conducted a linguistic study of the twelve films in the “Disney Princess canon” to produce a more rigorous understanding of just what these films are really saying—and found that when it comes to gender roles, Disney isn’t quite as progressive as we might think.
+Researcher Karen Eisenhauer conducted a linguistic study of the twelve films in the “Disney Princess canon” to see just what these films are really saying about gender roles.

-Leadership consultant Lisa Stefanac is an expert when it comes to group behavior.
-In this People Nerd interview, she helps break down what’s really going on underneath those interactions, the importance of good questions, the value of silence, and everything you can learn about yourself from how you play with others.
+Leadership consultant Lisa Stefanac, group behavior expert, breaks down the importance of good questions, the value of silence, and everything you can learn about yourself from how you play with others.